dc27/data_ethics_machine_learning_bias/README.md

 Be aware of the potential sources of bias - technical, established, emergent.

 * Include transparency in results
 * Consider carefully your success criteria
+* Identify sources of bias within training data and account for them
 * Find for whom the algorithm fails

-Technical bias: increase algorithm transparency.
-Test edge cases.

 [^1]: https://en.wikipedia.org/wiki/Machine_learning